rm2/CLAutoThumbnailer/_sources/how-changelayout.txt

 What if you don't like the number of rows and columns that |CLATN|
 automatically decides to create?
-For example, the thumbnails are a bit too tiny for your tastes --- though personally, I like to see :bi:`lot's` of overview thumbs.
+For example, the thumbnails are a bit too tiny for your tastes --- though personally, I like to see :bi:`lot's` of Overview thumbnails.

 |CLATN| uses the video aspect ratio to determine whether to give
 priority to the number of rows or number of columns on a page.
-Normally Row Priority is used to specify the number of rows desired.
-Squarish videos (whose aspect ratio is less than the aspect ratio of the desired thumbnail page) will instead use Column Priority.
+Normally :ref:`Row Priority <row-priority-layout>` is used to specify the number of rows desired.
+Squarish videos (whose aspect ratio is less than the aspect ratio of the desired thumbnail page) will instead use :ref:`Column Priority <column-priority-layout>`.

 Run the following command to say we want either ``9`` columns or ``9`` rows instead of the default ``12``::